-Welcome to the Recovery Pathway
+Recovery Pathway

 Recovery from endurance workouts has a profound impact on our short- and long-term performance.
-It is during recovery that so many significant adaptations take place.
+It is during workout recovery that so many significant adaptations take place.
 In our Recovery Pathway, we analyze the process of recovery from several angles, including the best ways to recover from workouts, how to track and analyze your recovery, and the consequences of not recovering enough from your training.

 With the help of some of the leading sports scientists working today, including Dr. Stephen Seiler, Dr. Shona Halson, and our Director of Sports Medicine Dr. Andy Pruitt, as well as coaches Trevor Connor, Ryan Kohler, and Colby Pearce, we examine the importance of recovery, addressing tools like sleep and yoga, and discussing the issues that can arise if recovery is neglected, including low-energy availability and overtraining.

-This pathway will help you better understand the significance of recovery and help you refine strategies for maximizing its benefits.
+This Pathway will help you better understand the significance of recovery and help you refine strategies for maximizing its benefits.

 Recovery 101